jrheard/blog/_drafts/quinto.md

 {% stylesheet quinto %}

 I played an old board game called Quinto when I was visiting a friend this past Thanksgiving.
-Afterward, I developed a strange fixation on the game and wrote [a program](http://jrheard.com/quinto/) that lets you play Quinto against a computer opponent.
-I'm going to show you the game and talk about the tools I used to build it.
+Afterward, I developed a strange fixation on the game and wrote a program that lets you play it against a computer opponent.
+I'd like to show you this program and talk about the tools I used to build it.

-I'll start by teaching you how to play the game - don't worry, there are just like three rules.
+I'll start by teaching you how to play the game.
+Don't worry, there are just like three rules.
 If you'd like to skip ahead, [here's the game](http://jrheard.com/quinto/) and [here's the box](quinto.jpg).

 How It's Played
 ==============

-Quinto is basically like Scrabble, except with numbers instead of letters.
-In Scrabble, your goal is to place several tiles in a row or column, and have them spell a word; you get extra points if your freshly placed tiles contact several pre-existing words.
-Quinto's the same thing, except that instead of trying to make words, you're trying to make a run of tiles **whose sum is a multiple of five**.
-For example, this move would earn you 20 points:
+Quinto is basically Scrabble, except with numbers instead of letters.
+In Scrabble, your goal is to place several tiles in a row or column, and have them spell a word; you get extra points if your freshly placed tiles contact pre-existing words.
+Quinto's the same thing, except that instead of trying to make words, **you're trying to make a run of tiles whose sum is a multiple of five**.
+For example, this move would earn you 20 points.

 <div class="grid-container small" id="grid-1"></div>

-This move is invalid, though, because these tiles sum to 17, which is not a multiple of five.
+This move is *invalid*, though, because these tiles sum to 17, which is not a multiple of five.

 <div class="grid-container small" id="grid-2"></div>

-TODO explain scoring
+Now that you know how to make a move, let's talk about how scores work.
+It's easiest to explain that with examples.
+Let's say it's your turn, and the board currently looks like this:

 <div class="grid-container small" id="grid-3"></div>

-if you placed the 3 5, you get 10 points
+If you place the 3 and 5 shown below, you'll get 10 points.

 <div class="grid-container small" id="grid-4"></div>

-if you placed the 5 7, you'd get 10 + 10 + 15 points = 35
+That's because 2 + 3 + 5 = 10.

+Now it's your opponent's turn.

+If they place the 5 and 7 shown below, they'll get **35** points.

 <div class="grid-container small" id="grid-5"></div>

+That's because:

+* **5** + 5 = 10
+* **7** + 3 = 10
+* **5** + **7** + 3 = 15

+And 10 + 10 + 15 = 35.

 Now you know how to play Quinto!
 The game ends when you run out of tiles; whoever has the highest score wins.

 But Wait!
 ---------

 There's one more rule: you can never make a move that would cause there to be a run of more than five tiles in a row.
-For instance, this move is invalid:
+For instance, this move is invalid!

 <div class="grid-container medium" id="grid-6"></div>

-Placing that 0 would cause there to be six tiles in an unbroken row, which breaks the rules; so you can't make that move.
+Placing that 0 there would result in there being six tiles in a row, which is illegal.
+If you try to put that zero there, the police will take you to jail.
+Or your opponent will just heckle you and you'll have to come up with another move instead.

 It turns out that this last rule makes the game really hard to play.
-When you're deep into a game and there are a ton of tiles on the board, it takes _all_ of my brainpower to try to look at the tiles in my hand, look back at the board, and feverishly check to see if placing these three tiles over _here_ would - no, that's not a multiple of five.
+When I'm deep into a game and there are a ton of tiles on the board, it takes _all_ of my brainpower to try to look at the tiles in my hand, look back at the board, and feverishly check to see if placing these three tiles over _here_ would - no, that's not a multiple of five.
 Hm, maybe over here!
 Yes, perfect!
 Except - oh no, I can't put a tile down on _that_ space, because that would break the no-more-than-five-tiles-in-a-row rule!

-This drove me just completely nuts.
+This some-cells-are-implicitly-verboten rule drove me just completely nuts.
 I was like: if you can't make a move on a space, the board should light that space up in red!
 But of course the board couldn't do that, because it's just a dumb piece of cardboard.

-So I decided to write a computer program that would light up invalid cells in red, and playable cells in green, like this:
+So I decided to write a computer program that would light up invalid cells in red, and playable cells in green.

 <div class="grid-container large" id="grid-7"></div>

-That turned out to be so easy that it was actually kind of unfulfilling.
-Then I found myself wondering: gee, how would you go about writing an AI that plays the game?
-Once I was done with that, I hooked things up so that a human can play against the AI, and now [I'm done](http://jrheard.com/quinto/).
-I can't remember the last time I actually _finished_ a side project.
-It feels pretty good!
+While I was at it, I added a few more features that your cardboard copy of Quinto also doesn't have:

+* An AI opponent that plays against you (and will beat you).
+* Automatic score tracking.
+* If you play an "optimal" move - the highest-scoring move you could have made with the hand you had - your score for that move will be drawn in green to celebrate your achievement.
+* If you mouse over the score for one of your non-optimal moves, the game will show you what the optimal move *would have been*.
+You can use this information to learn how to get better at the game!
+The AI will probably still beat you, though.

-Now I'd like to tell you about the tools I used to build this game.
+[Give it a try](http://jrheard.com/quinto/) and then come back so I can tell you about the tools I used to build this game.

 Tools
 =====